 He debated Richard Dawkins on ‘The God Delusion’ in the University of Alabama (2007) and on ‘Has Science buried God?’ in the Oxford Museum of Natural History (2008).
 He has also debated Christopher Hitchens on the New Atheism (Edinburgh Festival, 2008) and the question of ‘Is God Great?’
 (Samford University, 2010), as well as Peter Singer on the topic of ‘Is there a God?’
 (Melbourne, 2011).

 His hobbies are languages, amateur astronomy, amateur bird-watching and some walking.
-John is married to Sally, they have three grown up children and five grandchildren and live near Oxford.
+John is married to Sally, they have three grown up children and seven grandchildren and live near Oxford.